cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 The `PodDisruptionBudget` may prevent the pod from being evicted if there is at least another pod that is not ready.

+!!!
+Note
+    Single instance clusters prevent node drain when `reusePVC` is set to `false`.
+Refer to the [Kubernetes Upgrade section](kubernetes_upgrade.md).

 Self-healing will happen as soon as the *apiserver* is notified.

 ### Worker node failure